Use killall and kill Commands to Stop Processes on Linux

 kill -l killall -l

-If you need to convert a signal name into a signal number, or a signal number into a signal name consider the following examples:
+If you need to convert a signal name into a signal number, or a signal number into a signal name, use the following as examples:

 $ kill -l 9 KILL $ kill -l kill 9